 Toys in the front yard

 Besides deducting serious points from your home’s curb appeal, leaving your kids’ toys scattered around the front yard is a dangerous habit.
 Abandoned frisbees, balls, skateboards, and other outdoor toys on the lawn could make your home a target for potential burglars: They’re a sign that expensive gaming systems or electronics might be waiting inside.
 Make a point to help your kids clean up after they’ve been playing outside and find a convenient place to store everything afterward, like a giant plastic tub or wire hanging rack.
-These are other key signs your house is vulnerable to being robbed.